toksaitov/kernel-project/ubuntu-jammy/Readme.md

 ### Submitting Work

 In your private course repository, create a directory `project-02/part-02`.
-Put the following files into it.
+Please put the following files into it.

 * `task_info/`
 * `init/Kconfig`